bigcommerce/checkout-sdk-js/docs/classes/checkoutstorestatusselector.md

 ▸ **isUpdatingShippingAddress**(): `boolean`

-Checks whether the current customer is updating their shipping address.
+Checks the shipping address is being updated.

 **Returns:** `boolean`
 True if updating their shipping address, otherwise false.